iSmashButtons/Manufacturing-Scripts/README.md

 ## GMACRO

 This is a collection of "G-Macro" programs I've written to create fixtures and gauges in the shop.
-They are very similar to Macro NC programs used on my CNC controls, however instead of being run on a CNC machine these G-Macro programs are interpreted by the EditNC NC-code editor.
+They are very similar to Macro NC programs used on many CNC controls, however instead of being run on a CNC machine these G-Macro programs are interpreted by the EditNC NC-code editor.
 The editor interprets the macro and produces the NC code.
 These programs produce a nicer end product than cutting one by hand, while also requireing far less time than writing out a program manually every time you needed to make something.